-I can hands down say that this is the most extraordinary liu bao from the past couple of decades that I've come across.
-I have very little information about it.
-From drinking, I'd say it's around 5-10 years old.
+This tea has been a favourite of ours since we came across it while living in Malaysia.
+We have very little information about it.
+From drinking, it seems to be from around the mid-2000's.
 The 45kg baskets are marked with the brand of a big factory, but it's very different from their productions and basket style.
 Perhaps this was a small production from farmers that was later rebranded by the factory for export or resale.
 It appears to have been processed in the very traditional (pre-1958) method of repeated steaming, rolling and frying before being fermented in the basket.
 This gives a very vibrant tea with none of the fermentation flavour common in liu bao and shu puerh.

-When drinking the tea is active and lively in the mouth, there's a hint of camphor flavour, a very very long aftertaste and lots of salivation.
-As an introduction to Liu Bao, a daily drinker for seasoned tea connoisseurs or just a pleasant drink I can highly recommend this tea.
+When drinking the tea is active and lively in the mouth, there's a hint of camphor flavour, nice aged character and a very long aftertaste with lots of salivation.
+This is a lovely Liubao and quite different any other we've come across from this period.